„EXPERTISE IS OUR STRENGTH“

 We work on a project and innovation base.
 We put together the best experts from universities, research organisations and the public and private spheres.

-The main objective of the prestigious international project InnoForESt funded by Horizon 2020 is to support forest ecosystem services (or non-productive forest functions) through innovative forest management methods across Europe.
+The main objective of the prestigious international project InnoForESt funded by the programme Horizon 2020 is to support forest ecosystem services (or non-productive forest functions) through innovative forest management methods across Europe.

 Preliminary results of perception of risks and impacts of climate change among producers and users of forest ecosystem services are presented here (in Czech only).
 Final outputs of the project Renewal of Biodiversity and Ecosystem Services in the Beskydy Region will be available in June 2020.